 Add some fresh, wonderful scents to your home!
 Just slide out the aroma box tray and add 2-3 drops of your favorite scented oil.

-In a few moments the Levoit will fill the room with a lovely fragrance the really helps you enjoy a relaxing, refreshing environment.
+In a few moments, the Levoit will fill the room with a lovely fragrance that really helps you enjoy a relaxing, refreshing environment.

 Clean up + maintenance